Mystic Schooners: Return to Connecticut

 In 2010, the New England Collegiate Baseball League Board of Directors approved the sale of the Pittsfield American Defenders to the Bristol Collegiate Baseball Club.
 The new ownership group moved the team to Bristol, Connecticut and played their inaugural games in Bristol at Muzzy Field as the Bristol Collegiate Baseball Club.
 The stay in Bristol was short lived, however, as after the first season in Bristol, the owners decided to move the team to the Mystic, CT market where the team was rebranded the Mystic Schooners.
 In 11 seasons, the team has qualified for the playoffs 9 times and won the Southern Division title twice (2015, 2016).
-After losing to the Vermont Mountaineers in the 2015 championship series, the Schooners won their first NECBL Championship in 2016. defeating the Sanford Mainers.
-Following the league's restructuring into three divisions prior to the 2022 season, the team now competes in the Coastal Division.
+After losing to the Vermont Mountaineers in the 2015 championship series, the Schooners won their first NECBL Championship in 2016, defeating the Sanford Mainers.
+Following the league's restructuring into three divisions prior to the 2022 season, the team competed in the Coastal Division.
+In 2025, the league returned to a two division format, and the Schooners were placed in the South Division.

-The team played its home games at Fitch Senior High School in Groton, CT before moving to Dodd Stadium in 2022.
-The Schooners share the stadium with the Norwich Sea Unicorns of the Futures Collegiate Baseball League.
+The team briefly moved to Dodd Stadium in Norwich, CT from 2022-2023 and, as of 2024, have since moved back to their previous home, Fitch Senior High School in Groton, CT.